Connect with others who understand.

 • Not understand their own emotions or the emotions of others

-• Deep knowledge and interest in one narrow topic
+• Deep knowledge and interest in one narrow topic and difficulty discussing other topics

 • Difficulty understanding how others feel or think

-• Trouble interpreting social cues or hints and nonverbal communication such as body language and facial expressions
+• Trouble interpreting social cues or hints and nonverbal communication, such as body language and facial expressions

 • Difficulty keeping up a conversation

-• Standing too close during conversations
+• Standing closer than their peers during conversations

 • Strict adherence to routines

-Repetitive and Restricted Behaviors
+2. Repetitive and Restricted Behaviors

 Patterns of repetitive behaviors and restricted interests and activities are a hallmark of autism.
-Many repetitive behaviors are a form of self-stimulatory behavior, or “stimming.”
-For people with ASD, stimming can provide calm or comfort in a stressful or overstimulating environment or help focus attention.
-Repetitive patterns can take many forms, including:
+Many repetitive behaviors are a form of self-stimulatory behavior, also known as stimming.
+For people with autism, stimming can provide calm or comfort in a stressful or overstimulating environment or help focus attention.

-• Hand or arm flapping
+• Hand flapping

 • Rocking or spinning